 STAREMPIRE Listed by gunra Ransomware Group

-On May 30, 2026, the ransomware group gunra added STAREMPIRE to its leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any STAREMPIRE customer, employee, or vendor whose personal details appear in those files is now at risk of identity theft, account takeovers, and doxxing.
+On May 30, 2026, the ransomware group gunra added STAREMPIRE to its leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any STAREMPIRE customer, employee, or vendor whose personal details appear in those files is now at risk of identity theft, account takeovers, and doxxing.

 Public reporting indicates that gunra exfiltrated internal files from STAREMPIRE and has begun publishing them on its leak site.
 The incident follows the group’s standard pattern of encrypting victim networks, demanding payment, and then threatening to release stolen data if the ransom is not paid.
 No confirmed total of victim counts or specific data types exposed has been released by the company, but ransomware incidents of this nature routinely include employee records, customer information, contracts, and internal correspondence.
 The listing appeared on May 30, 2026, giving affected parties limited time before additional data may be published.